RUCAIBox/TextBox/README.md

 1. Download the GPT-2 model provided from Hugging Face (https://huggingface.co/gpt2/tree/main), including `config.json`, `merges.txt`, `pytorch_model.bin`, `tokenizer.json`and `vocab.json`.
 Then put them in a folder at the same level as `textbox`, such as `pretrained_model/gpt2`.

-2. After downing, you just need to run the command:
+2. After downloading, you just need to run the command:

 ```bash
 python run_textbox.py --model=RNN --dataset=COCO --task_type=unconditional \